 SUMMARY SCHEDULE :

 - Saturday, February 27th: Classic Style day with the 5, 15, 27 et 51 km races and the Chelsea Super Sprint Jeunesse.

 - Sunday, February 19th : Freestyle day with the Mini Sport Échange Outaouais, and the 10, 27 and 51 km races and the Snowshoes races of 5 and 10 km.

 CHAMPIONCHIP: Skiers MUST wear their Chip on their right ankle.
 Any skier without their Chip or with the wrong chip will be automatically disqualified given that it will then be impossible to accurately track them on the trail.
 The Chip must be returned at the finish line or you will be charge $40.

 BIB: Skiers MUST wear their bib chest-level at the front.
 Skiers taking part in the A and B waves from the 51 km race must also wear a bib on their back.
 Any skier without their bib, who wears it incorrectly or with the wrong bib (e.g. wearing the Sunday bib on Saturday) will be automatically disqualified given that it will then be impossible to accurately track them on the trail.
 Skiers must keep their bib and hand it at the “Sac des skieurs” under the stadium to recover their clothes and to get their meal at the Post-Race Meal.

 FEEDING STATIONS: In addition to the one at the finish line, there will be six feeding stations along the course on Saturday and Sunday.
 Each of them will provide an assortment of food and beverages.
 Energy Drinks is provide by Advanced Fuel and nutrition bars by Xact nutrition.

-POST-RACE MEAL: Show your bib for a meal in the cafeteria provided for skiers in the 5, 10, 15, 27, and 51 km races in the cafeteria upon presentation of their bib.
-Those who have a Lycra bib will receive a food coupon.
-Fontaine Santé will provide samples.
-This meal, served between 11:30am and 5p.m. on Saturday and between 11:30 a.m. and 4pm on Sunday, and is also available to non-participants for $7.
+POST-RACE MEAL: Show your bib for a meal in the cafeteria provided for skiers in the 5, 10, 15, 27, and 51 km.
+Racers with Lycra bib will receive a food coupon.
+This meal, served between 11:30am and 5p.m. on Saturday and between 11:30 a.m. and 4pm on Sunday, and is also available to non-participants for $7 (cash only).